$f(T)$ cosmology: From Pseudo-Bang to Pseudo-Rip: The Pseudo-Bang Scenario

 \subsection{Bounce}

-By crossing point $E$, the universe evolves effectively into a phantom regime, where $\dot{H}_{+}>0$, as it is shown in Fig. \ref{Fig:unified-bounce}\subref{fig:unified-phport}.
-The universe contracts with acceleration to a null Hubble value, that is the short interval (v) which ends at point $F$.
-Then the universe enters into an accelerated expansion phase by crossing to interval (vi), and therefore point $F$ represents a bouncing point.
-At the turnaround point $C$, the Hubble parameter goes to zero.
+At point $F$ the universe bounces from an accelerated contraction to accelerated expansion in an effective phantom regime, where $\dot{H}_{+}>0$, as it is shown in Fig. \ref{Fig:unified-bounce}\subref{fig:unified-phport}.
 Using (\ref{unified-Hubble}) and (\ref{ti}), we determine the time at the bounce point as

-As it is known, in general, bouncing models face two problems, namely the ghost instability, due to the null energy condition violation, and the anisotropy problem.
-The former is easily avoided in modified gravity since the matter sectors do not need to violate the null energy condition, remaining casual and stable \cite{Cai:2011tc,Bamba:2016gbu}.
-The latter is more severe, and results from the scale rate of any small anisotropy during the contraction phase, i.e. $\propto a(t)^{-6}$, which becomes dominant at suitably small scale factors, thus destroying FLRW geometry \cite{Novello:2008ra}.
+At the bounce point $F$ one should investigate two major problems that are usually facing such models in GR: The first is known as ghost instability due to violation of the null energy condition, which has been shown to be avoided within modified gravity framework whereas the matter sector remains casual and stable \cite{Cai:2011tc,Bamba:2016gbu}.
+The second is more severe and called the anisotropy problem since any small anisotropy evolves as $\propto a(t)^{-6}$ and becomes dominant during the contraction phase at suitably small scale factors, thus destroying FLRW geometry \cite{Novello:2008ra}.
 Nevertheless, the usual way for its avoidance is the introduction of a super-stiff matter component $\gamma \gg 2$ which scales as $a(t)^{-3\gamma}$ and thus it grows faster and dominates over the anisotropy.
-As we will see in subsection (\ref{Sec:4.4}) below, the total equation of state of the scenario at hand diverges at the turnaround point $C$.
-Hence, the contraction phase begins with a stiff-like behaviour, and the universe will be safe from producing large amount of anisotropy moving towards the bounce point $E$.
+This being the case as we will discuss this later on in Subsection \ref{Sec:4.4}.
 This bouncing phase is the fifth phase in the scenario at hand.